1414 Degrees Limited (ASX:14D) is pleased to provide its third quarter 2018 update.

 The installation at the Glenelg Wastewater Treatment Plant is the first installation of a 1414 Degrees product at a commercial site.
 The GAS-TESS system will demonstrate its effectiveness by storing energy generated from methane biogas harvested from the SA Water Glenelg Wastewater Treatment Plant.
 It will deliver heat energy for SA Waters’ digesters and electricity for general operations.
 It will also enable time shifting of electrical generation with the aim to assist SA Water in achieving their zero net electricity costs by 2020 target.

-The GAS-TESS device will be transported to the Glenelg Wastewater Treatment Plant from the Company’s Lonsdale workshop in late November 2018.
+The GAS-TESS device will be transported to the Glenelg Wastewater Treatment Plant from the Company’s research and development facility at Southlink Industrial Park in late November 2018.

 For more information see ASX Announcement of 17 October 2018